nn-model-for-hardware-select/Neural-Network-Augmented-Compressor-Selection-for-Error-Tolerant-Multiplier-Architecture-Design/README.md

   - **`After Clustering/`**: Dataset after performing the clustering.
 The number of datapoints are now reduced.
      - **`FMNIST/`**: Dataset derived from clustering the initial dataset of convolution on FMNIST images.
 Multiple levels of clustering are considered.
      - **`MNIST/`**: Dataset derived from clustering the initial dataset of convolution on MNIST images.
 Multiple levels of clustering are considered.
+     - **`MNIST/`**: Dataset derived from clustering the initial dataset of convolution on MNIST images.
+Multiple levels of clustering are considered.

 - **`Codes/`**:
   - **`Dataset Generation/`**: Codes for generation of initial datasets (before clustering).